JuliaMusic/MIDI.jl/paper/paper.md

 As of 8th January 2019, **MIDI.jl** is the only package for the Julia programming language that offers this functionality.

 # Conclusions
 In conclusion, **MIDI.jl** is a useful package with very intuitive usage, as we have demonstrated by our simple application.
 In addition it has plenty more use for scientific applications.
 In *G. Datseris et al. "Does it Swing?
-Microtiming Deviations and Swing Feeling in Jazz", under review*, the authors have used **MIDI.jl** and its extensions to not only read but also manipulate microtiming deviations of human recordings in order to inquire about the impact of microtiming deviations in the listening experience.
+Microtiming Deviations and Swing Feeling in Jazz"* [@Datseris2019], the authors have used **MIDI.jl** and its extensions to not only read but also manipulate microtiming deviations of human recordings in order to inquire about the impact of microtiming deviations in the listening experience.

 # References